KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Ayaneo_Handhelds.md

 3. Under `Modern Standby Type` select `Modern Standby + S0i2 + S0i3`.
 4. Save changes and exit, allowing the device to reboot.

+!!! note

-Note: The first restart after this change may take longer than usual.
+    The first restart after this change may take longer than usual.

 ### External Resource